Handling High Cardinality Categorical Features — Group Rare Categories

 Variation 1.
 Which TWO actions are appropriate during exploratory data analysis when you discover that a categorical feature has 50 unique values (high cardinality)?

-Why A: Options B and D are correct.
-B: Grouping rare categories into an 'Other' category reduces cardinality while preserving information.
-D: Using feature hashing can transform high-cardinality categorical features into a fixed-size vector.
-Option A is incorrect because one-hot encoding creates many columns, which can be problematic.
-Option C is incorrect because dropping the feature may lose important information.
-Option E is incorrect because label encoding implies ordinality, which may not exist.
+Why A: Options A and E are correct.
+A: Grouping rare categories into an 'Other' category reduces cardinality while preserving information, which is appropriate for high-cardinality categorical features.
+E: Feature hashing (hashing trick) transforms high-cardinality features into a fixed-size vector, reducing dimensionality.
+Option B is incorrect because one-hot encoding with 50 categories creates many sparse columns, which can be problematic for model performance and memory.
+Option C is incorrect because label encoding implies an ordinal relationship, which may not exist, and can mislead models.
+Option D is incorrect because dropping the feature may lose important information; other techniques like grouping or hashing are preferable.

 This MLS-C01 practice question is part of Courseiva's free Amazon Web Services certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the MLS-C01 exam.